gaurav-arya/StochasticAD.jl/docs/src/tutorials/optimizations.md

 end
 p_opt = m.p[] # Our optimized value of p
 ```
-Finally, let's plot the results of our optimization, and also perform a sweep through the parameter space to verify the accuracy of our estimate:
+Finally, let's plot the results of our optimization, and also perform a sweep through the parameter space to verify the accuracy of our estimator:
 ```@example optimizations
 ## Sweep through parameters to find average and derivative
 ps = 0.02:0.02:0.98 # values of p to sweep